davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 }
 \end{equation*}

-After all this, we can finally define our transition matrix as follows:
+Using all this, we can define our transition matrix:

 \begin{align*}
   T &= A^T D^{-1} \\